Philosophy, Computing, and Artificial Intelligence

 The Logic Programming/Agent Model is Incomplete

 The observation-thought-decision-action cycle starts with observation.
-In the example of the fox and the crow, it starts with the fox forming the belief "I am hungry" on the basis of observation.
+In the fox and the crow, it starts with the fox forming the belief "I am hungry" on the basis of observation.

 What happens next?